bueler/sia-fve/petsc/grn/robust/README.md

 FIXME:  Other parameters which could be studied include especially `-cs_D0 XX`.

-FIXME:  Could study duration `-mah_dtBE` which allows convergence.
+FIXME:  Study duration `-mah_dtBE` which allows convergence, perhaps only with rsls.

 Run the quicker version
 -----------------------